-- Routers connected to non-MPLS routers or nodes or routers of other MPLS domains are called Label Edge Routers (LERs) - LERs add labels to frames coming from non-MPLS nodes or remove their labels if forwarding to non-MPLS nodes or other domains. - The labels added by LERs may be based on destination address along with other considerations, such as source address, QoS, etc. - Other LSRs forward based solely on the label and the interface the frame came in.
+- Routers connected to non-MPLS routers or nodes or routers of other MPLS domains are called Label Edge Routers (LERs) - LERs add labels to frames from non-MPLS nodes or remove their labels if forwarding to non-MPLS nodes or other domains. - □ The labels added by LERs may be based on destination address and other considerations, such as source address, QoS, etc. - □ Other LSRs forward based solely on the label and the frame's incoming interface.
 They do not look at the destination address field.

-Is MPLS used in place of other routing protocols we discussed within MPLS domains?
+Is MPLS used instead of other routing protocols we discussed within MPLS domains?
 Or does it use a mix?